Experiencing the Australian Open: A Journey Worth Taking

 Melbourne Park features three primary stadium courts:

-Rod Laver Arena – largest stadium, hosts top stars of the game, reserved tickets only
+Rod Laver Arena – the largest stadium, hosting top stars of the game, reserved tickets only.

-John Cain Arena – second largest stadium, ground pass and reserved tickets
+John Cain Arena – the second-largest stadium, offering ground pass and reserved tickets.

-Margaret Court Arena – third largest stadium, ground pass and reserved tickets
+Margaret Court Arena – the third-largest stadium, also with ground pass and reserved tickets.

 All feature retractable roofs — critical during the Australian summer heat.

-Beyond those are approximately a dozen outer courts.
+Beyond those, there are approximately a dozen outer courts.
 For serious tennis fans, these often provide the best viewing experience.
-You’re close enough to hear player breathing and on-court coaching and strategy.
+You’re close enough to hear players breathing and on-court coaching and strategy.

-Separate practice courts host sessions for players including the stars of the game like Alcaraz and Sinner — and these practices are just as exciting of an experience than watching a match.
+Separate practice courts host sessions for players, including stars of the game like Alcaraz and Sinner — and these practices are just as exciting as watching a match.

 Why the Australian Open Feels Different